urbanopt/urbanopt-example-geojson-project/README.md

 bundle exec rake run_mixed[json,csv]
 ```

-Where, `json` is the name of the FeatureFile  `csv` is the name of the
+Where `json` is the name of the FeatureFile and `csv` is the name of the
 scenario file corresponding to that feature file.
 For example, to run the `createbar` project for
 baseline scenario, use
 the `example_project.json` as json and `createbar_scenario.csv` as csv.